MegaMosquito/lanscan/README.md

 Other values you may choose to override include the base URL for the REST service (**MY_REST_API_BASE_URL**), and/or the host port that the REST servcie binds to (**MY_REST_API_PORT**).

 For performance tuning, you may want to override the number of Python `multiprocessing`-module processes the code will spawn (**MY_NUM_PROCESSES**).
 Otherwise my default values will be used.
 In general more processes is better for faster convergence to discovery of the full set of MACs on your LAN, but there are tradeoffs.
 Processes take longer than threads to spawn at the start of the program and each process uses memory and creates CPU load on the host.
 In my home I run this on a Raspberry Pi 4, running the Desktop Raspberry Pi OS release 10 (based on debian buster).
 I use the default of **40 processes** and the code takes about 19 seconds to complete a snapshot scanning all 253 IP addresses in my "/24" LAN which typically has about 100 hosts online.
-With 20 processes scans take about 36 seconds.
+With 20 processes, scans take about 36 seconds.
 With 51 processes, scans take about 16 seconds.
 You may wish to experiment with different numbers of processes to tune things for your environment.

 ## Starting the REST Service: